conda-forge/conda-forge.github.io/src/user/faq.rst

 :ref:`(Q) <faq_report_issue>` **A package from conda-forge is outdated or broken, where can I report the issue?**

   You can open an issue in the packages feedstock repository on GitHub.
 Search for the repository ``conda-forge/<package-name>-feedstock``.
-There you can also suggest fixes or even become a maintainer.
+Here you can also suggest fixes or even become a maintainer.
 Please refer to :ref:`maintaining_pkgs` for details.

 .. _faq_contact: